Understanding the RFP Request: A Comprehensive Guide to Crafting Winning Proposals

 Building Your Proposal Dream Team

-Cross-functional teams dramatically improve proposal quality, but only when structured properly:
+Cross-functional teams dramatically improve proposal quality when structured properly:

 Core team (involved in every RFP):